-Back in summer, our head of customer success, Lee Senior, revealed some important advancements in the way we look after our people.
+Back in the summer, our head of customer success, Lee Senior, revealed some important advancements in the way we look after our people.
 In his latest blog, he shares six tips to help any software organisation shape their own customer success strategy, so that continually improving standards of excellence become the norm.

 1. Assemble your customer success champions

 In other words, as obvious as it may sound, you can’t build a customer success programme without a customer success team!
-Some colleagues will have obvious related responsibilities but other people within the business may have relevant skill sets to bring to the table.
+Some colleagues will have obvious related responsibilities, but other people within the business may have relevant skill sets to bring to the table.

-Essentially you’re looking for individuals with empathy, a wealth of company-specific knowledge and problem solving abilities – among other things – who put the customer at the heart of everything, no matter what.
+Essentially, you’re looking for individuals with empathy, a wealth of company-specific knowledge and problem-solving abilities – among other things – who put the customer at the heart of everything, no matter what.

 Forming this team doesn’t just form the cornerstone of the programme – it also signifies to customers just how seriously you are taking your success strategy.

 2. Identify your customer’s goals and objectives

 While certain goals and objectives may be common throughout your entire customer base, try to treat every organisation as unique.
 For example, we know that each of our clients has invested in our marketing automation platform for slightly different reasons.
 So, we take time to understand what they’re trying to achieve and where we fit into the equation.

 When you’ve uncovered opportunities to make an impact, set measurable goals that keep everyone on track and moving in the right direction.
 At Force24, we ensure we’re clear on the desired outcome at each step in the customer’s journey, and how we can add maximum value along the way.